The Newnham Historical Collection

 11 A Resident Remembers – 1897 – provides another opportunity to follow a fictional character through Newnham’s past

 It is 1897 and the un-named visitor that we met in Chapter 5 is not now living in Highfield Villas, nor indeed in Hope Villa as he had hoped and expected when we last met him, but has bought a house in the High Street and successfully achieved a status that allows him to be listed as a Private Resident in Kelly’s Directory.
 He has just retired from being Maurice Carter’s chief clerk but, as he gets older, memories of his childhood seem to become ever clearer while his ability to remember what he did last week is fast deserting him.
 C’est la vie.
 Today he is remembering how things were when he was 10 or 11.

 In his retirement he has taken to strolling to childhood haunts and, on this particular day, he has walked down to Ruddle Green to re-kindle memories of a time when he enjoyed the sight and sound of the gundogs that were kept at the Hay Hill kennels halfway up what was now the Haie drive.
 Of course in those days the drive, following its age old route, wasn’t so straight, and it was a public road, and so reaching the kennels was easy for a lad who had a lot of freedom to roam.

-These two Parts are now combined in a single A5 binder to form Volume 1
+Parts 1 and 2 are combined in a single A5 binder to form Volume 1.

-Part 3 (published in 2017) has added a further 7 chapters and many more illustrations
+Part 3 (published in 2017) added a further seven chapters and many more illustrations:

 12 The Pubs – follows the ups and downs of the hotels and inns that littered Newnham’s High Street